 The longest spoke takes you through suburbs from West Ruislip* to Uxbridge, along Grand Union towpath, then NCN61 lanes and paths, through landscaped park (Langley), forest (Black Park), a lovely village beneath M40/M25 (Fulmer) and woodland (Burnham Beeches) before more conventional lanes to Arc 10.
 It’s not direct (the M25/M40 junction has to be avoided), but a constantly changing landscape and good cycling conditions make the journey rewarding.
+The family friendly sections are within the three featured parks - Langley, Black and Burnham Beeches.

 From Swakeley’s Park 0.9 off-road over A40 to Uxbridge Common 2.4.
 After Uxbridge town centre 3.1 the Grand Union canal 3.5 takes you S to Iver Lane 4.9.
 A R turn take care at 5.2, over the M25 5.4 and immediately R (loose gravel surface) then follow NCN61 signage until Langley Country Park 7.7 (L for Spoke 8 links).